 Examples of such expenses are wages, rent, power, bad debts, depreciation, telephone, printing, cost of goods (to be sold), freight, maintenance of fixed assets, etc.

 Unlike capital expenditure, these expenses are relatively small & recurring in nature.
-Sometimes referred as revex these are used for meeting daily requirements of a business, therefore, they are short-term i.e. the benefit received is consumed by the business within the same accounting year.
+Sometimes referred to as revex these are used for meeting daily requirements of a business, therefore, they are short-term i.e. the benefit received is consumed by the business within the same accounting year.

 Related Topic – What is a Control Account?